 Hashtable Constructor (Int32, Single, IHashCodeProvider, IComparer)

-The approximate number of elements that the Hashtable object can initially contain.
+- The approximate number of elements that the Hashtable can initially contain.

-A number in the range from 0.1 through 1.0 that is multiplied by the default value which provides the best performance.
-The result is the maximum ratio of elements to buckets.
+- A number in the range from 0.1 through 1.0 indicating the maximum ratio of elements to buckets.

 loadFactor is less than 0.1.

 loadFactor is greater than 1.0.

 Specifying the initial capacity eliminates the need to perform a number of resizing operations while adding elements to the Hashtable.
 Capacity is automatically increased as required based on the load factor.